 Teen pregnancy also plays a factor in girls not returning to school.
 COVID-19 has forced schools to close, and such closures often “result in girls spending more time with men and boys” compared to when they are in school, which can lead to “engagement in risky sexual behavior and increased risk of sexual violence and exploitation.”
 Ultimately, this can lead to an increase in teen pregnancies and affect girls going back to the classroom.
 As it stands with the pandemic, up to one million girls in sub-Saharan Africa may never go back to school because of pregnancy during COVID-19 closures.

 With these factors all playing a role, COVID-19 could result in severe outcomes and disproportionate effects in girls’ education — 20 million girls could potentially be out of school even when this pandemic is over, and many more will have lost out on months of learning.

 But if governments act now, these effects can be mitigated.

 Preventing the education divide

 By governments taking action today, the impact of COVID-19 on girls’ education can be lessened.
-Governments and policymakers can include gender in school reopening plans and ensure girls still have the means to continue learning while at home.
+A recent report indicates that two-thirds of poorer countries have decreased education budgets since COVID-19 began.
+Governments must commit to protecting and expanding education budgets, and they can start by fully funding at least $5 billion for the Global Partnership for Education.
+Governments and policymakers can also include gender in school reopening plans and ensure girls still have the means to continue learning while at home.
 The boys and girls of today are the future of tomorrow, and investing in and giving attention equally to their respective education will help us all come out on top post-pandemic.